JimHotchkiss/tech-hub/README.md

 5.)
 Once clearLandingPage() has been executed, other methods are executed
     a.
 The data associated with feature fetched and loaded with the fethAndLoadFeatureComponents() method
     b.
-The feature components are then rendered to the DOM with the renderComponents() method
+The feature components are then rendered to the DOM with the renderComponents() method 6.)
+An instance method of updateNavbar() is instantiate.
+This is done by creating a new Navbar and calling on that class the 'updateNavbar()' class method. a.)
+This will update text, icons and even functionality, when necessary.

 // Note: 1/15/21 Started to build a 'updateNavbar' module.
 Not sure if it will keep
     # Update: I want to be able to define a method, in the Navbar object, call 'updateNavbar', and call this method in other locations of the app.